carlosivanr/hugo_website/content/authors/admin/_index.md

 title: Carlos I. Rodriguez, Ph.D.
 ---

-I am currently a postdoctoral fellow at the Mind Research Network in Albuquerque, NM.
-I primarily use functional magnetic resonance imaging (fMRI) to study the influence of alcohol and drugs on functional brain connectivity.

-I also have experience in teaching university level introduction to behavioral neuroscience, leading efforts to implement psychological science research in university student success programs, and actively mentor students from under-represented groups interested in research careers.
+I am currently a postdoctoral research fellow at the Mind Research Network (MRN) in Albuquerque, NM.
+At the MRN, I primarily use functional neuroimaging to study the influence of alcohol and drugs on functional brain connectivity.
+My research experiences has provided a strong foundation in using MATLAB, R, and Python to manage and process data, perform statistical analyses, and produce data visualizations.
+I have disseminated my research findings via peer reviewed journals and orally through conference presentations.
+My professional experiences outside of research center on teaching, advising, and leading efforts to implement findings from the science of learning into university student success programs.
+Lastly, I have a longstanding commitment to mentor students from under-represented backgrounds in academic research.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/carlos_rodriguez_cv.pdf" "newtab" >}}CV{{< /staticref >}}.

+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/carlos_rodriguez_resume.pdf" "newtab" >}}Resume{{< /staticref >}}.